Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Conclusion

-In Section \ref{sec:Fixed noise analysis}, by analyzing the noise in advance, we examined how much the signal of the FDM was absorbed.
-In this case, we clarified that the probability that the FDM should be included in the model was much lower than 50\% in all frequency region.
-Compared to our main analysis, we found that the upper limit on the amplitude of the FDM became very small.
-Note that it is inappropriate to analyze only the noise in advance, and we do not consider this to be an actual upper limit for the FDM.
-From this, it is expected that the signal of the FDM will be absorbed very well by analyzing the noise in advance.
-Thus, we made a simulated noise from the parameters obtained by the analysis earlier, and investigated whether removing it from the observed data would reduce the power of the low frequency region of the data.
-We found that only the power of the PSR J1909-3744 has become smaller, and we conclude that only this pulsar contributed to the improvement of the sensitivity.
+In Section \ref{sec:Fixed noise analysis}, by analyzing the noise in advance, we examined how much the FDM signal was absorbed.
+In this case, we clarified that the probability that the FDM signal should be included in the model was much lower than 50\% in all frequency region.
+Compared to our main analysis, we found that the upper limit on the amplitude of the FDM signal became very small.
+From this, it is expected that the FDM signal will be absorbed very well by analyzing the noise in advance.
+Then, we made a simulated noise from the parameters obtained by the analysis earlier, and investigated whether removing the SSE noise from the observed data would reduce the power of the low frequency region of the data.
+We found that the power of the PSR J1909-3744 has become smaller, and we conclude that this pulsar contributed to the improvement of the sensitivity.
 With other pulsars, we also found that the power increased on the contrary.
-This result seems to indicate that analysis of noise is not successful, but further discussion is beyond the scope of this article.
+If the SSE noise is properly found, it is thought that the noise will be reduced for all pulsars.
+Hence, this result seems strange.
+In order to solve this problem, it is necessary to reduce the uncertainty of the SSE by more accurate observation of the SSE.

 \acknowledgments R.K. was supported by Grant-in-Aid for JSPS Research Fellow and JSPS KAKENHI Grant Numbers 17J00496.
 J.~S. was in part supported by JSPS KAKENHI Grant Numbers JP17H02894, JP17K18778, JP15H05895, JP17H06359, JP18H04589.
 J.~S is also supported by JSPS Bilateral Joint Research Projects (JSPS-NRF collaboration) “String Axion Cosmology.”